felixmulder/felixmulder.github.io/writing/2019-10-05-Designing-testable-components.md

 main = run 8080 api
 ```

-We're modelling the handling of the two requests, creating and deleting a user,
+We're modeling the handling of the two requests, creating and deleting a user,
 as two branches in the case expression.
-In the `main` function, we simply mount
+In the `main` function, we'll mount
 this request handler on port 8080.

 For simplicity we're going to use a simplified definition of `User`: